Top Five Super Bowl Commercials

 This one hit the Top Five Super Bowl Commercials.
 The commercial was appealing to emotions, bringing everyone together.
 What better way to start the commercial evoking that feeling than to start with Dr. Martin Luther King Jr. narrating?
 From barbering, to fire men, while playing inspirational Dr. Martin Luther King Jr. in the background, they did everything possibly to make the audience relate to their commercial.
 For all we know in the beginning and throughout the commercial, it could have been a government commercial, or any other car commercial of that matter.
 It was Dodge making the move to pluck your heart strings.

 “Way to bring the warm and fuzzies Dodge, the goosebumps and heartwarming feeling sure made me want to drive a Dodge Ram.”
-Erica, Faceless Technologies.
+Erica, Faceless Marketing.

 Also, like the Doritos commercial, the Ram commercial brings a diverse group of consumers together to their brand.
 Appealing to more a diverse crowd makes their chances great to draw as many consumers as possible to their brand.